6 Essential Nutrients for Healthy Skin

 These fatty acids also maintain skin hydration and reduce premature skin aging.
 They promote skin cell growth and help in increasing collagen production.

-Some of the richest sources of omega-3 fatty acids are fish, cod liver oil, chia seeds, flax seeds, walnuts, spinach, etc.
+Some of the richest sources of omega-3 fatty acids are fish, avocados, cod liver oil, chia seeds, flax seeds, walnuts, etc.

 The recommended daily intake of Omega 3 fatty acid is about 1500 mg for men and 1000 mg for women.
 One tsp of chia seed or about 20 gm of walnut daily is more than enough.